 We left Odense in the late afternoon to drive to our first stop, Aalborg.
 Although it was already quite late when we got there, we still went to the city center and took a walk down by the harbor.
 The next day, we headed towards Skagen, Denmark’s northernmost town, with stops at Voergaard Slot and Sæby on the way.
 Once we made it there, we walked along the beach and long sandbar to Grene, the point where the Skagerrak and Kattegat seas are clashing.
 The rest of the afternoon, we spent strolling across the city center of Skagen and having coffee and cake.

-In Thisted, we spent the night at a small hut on a camping site.
-The following morning, we drove through the national park Thy and made some stops in Hanstholm, Klitmøller – also known as Cold Hawaii and where we watched the surfer for a while – and Agger until we made it to Hvide Sande.
-When we got there, we first had dinner at our apartment and then spent the evening watching the sunset down at the beach.
+On the way to Thisted, where we stayed the second night at a small hut on a camping site, we visited Råbjerg Mile, a migrating coastal dune and the largest moving dune in Northern Europe, and stopped at Rubjerg Knude Fyr, an old lighthouse surrounded by dunes.
+The following morning, we drove through the Thy National Park and made some stops in Hanstholm, Klitmøller – also known as Cold Hawaii and where we watched the surfer for a while – and Agger until we made it to Hvide Sande.
+When we got there, we first had dinner at our apartment and then spent the evening watching the sunset at the beach.